-The International Rhythm Course Level 1 is a two week intensive online program to solidify the fundamental expressive qualities of rhythm and explore the rich world of rhythmic complexities.
-The course is led by composer/flutist Ned McGowan (Utrecht Conservatory), the eminent Carnatic violinist Dr. Mysore Manjunath, renowned percussionist B.C.
-Manjunath, and vocalist Kristina Fuchs (Antwerp Conservatory).
+The International Rhythm Course Level 1 is a three week intensive online program to solidify the fundamental expressive qualities of rhythm and explore the rich world of rhythmic complexities.
+The course is led by composer/flutist Ned McGowan (Utrecht Conservatory) and renowned percussionist B.C.
+Manjunath, with the eminent Carnatic violinist Dr. Mysore Manjunath and vocalist Kristina Fuchs (Antwerp Conservatory).

 The method of the course is to explore a limited number of topics in depth, such as quintuplets, korvai, melodic development, etc… Rhythmic exercises and pieces are taught, explained and analyzed for learning, inspiration and adaptation to your music.

 The materials are introduced on both basic and advanced levels and assignments are given with various difficulties from which each participant can choose, according to their level.

 Participants from previous IRCs or other rhythm workshops who would like to review the materials are welcome, and their experience will also be taken into account in the assignments.

 Quotes from previous students of the IRC:

 “I thought it was great to have a good mix of "essential" lessons in a seminar fashion and "practice" sessions to deepen understanding of the material and address questions/issues.”

 “In my case I think that you are always learning by seeing your own practice and that of others.
 There were very creative approaches that trigger my new ideas.”